 It’s easy to feel isolated during the exam season, but knowing that others are going through the same thing will keep your head in the game.

-8. Create a Distraction Sheet
+8. Create a distraction sheet

 The purpose of the distraction sheet is simple.
-It’s meant to keep you from wasting precious revision time by thinking about other things.
+It’sb meant to keep you from wasting precious revision time by thinking about other things.
 If your mind starts to wander, and you suddenly have the itch to find out Taylor Swift’s zodiac sign (Sagittarius) or how to make beef bourguignon, write these down on a piece of paper instead of going down a Google search rabbit hole.

 The same applies to chores and tasks that are irrelevant to your revision, ie: your grocery list.
 A distraction sheet, then, will keep you from chasing random thoughts and help you stay focused on your work.

-9. Go on a Social Media Hiatus
+9. Go on a social media hiatus

 Social media can be your Achilles’ heel during exam time.
 You might tell yourself you’re just going to check your messages, but 40 minutes later, there you are aimlessly scrolling through your Instagram feed when you should be revising.